 Drugs that are dopamine antagonists are another cause of hyperprolactinemia.
 Dopamine antagonists are used to treat schizophrenia.
 Drug-induced hyperprolactinemia may be treated by stopping use of the drug, or if that is not possible, by treating the hypogonadism with gonadal steroid hormone replacement.

 Pituitary surgery to remove a prolactinoma can successfully cure hyperprolactinemia, however it is expensive and difficult.
 Instead, the first line of treatment for hyperprolactinemia is usually medical treatment with a dopamine agonist.
 Dopamine agonists reduce prolactin secretion and often cause tumors to shrink so that treatment does not need to go on indefinitely.
 Dopamine agonists that are approved for the treatment of hyperprolactinemia are bromocriptine and cabergoline.

 Note that cabergoline has been associated with an increased risk for the development of heart valve defects in patients using it as a treatment for Parkinsonís disease.
 The mechanism is thought to involve the action of cabergoline at a certain type of serotonin receptor that stimulates abnormal growth of heart valves.
 Much lower doses of the drug are needed in the treatment of hyperprolactinemia, 0.5mg twice a week vs. greater than 3mg/day for treating Parkinsonís disease.
-So far, no cases of serious valve dysfunction have been reported from patients being treated for hyperprolactinemia with cabergoline.
+So far, several prospective studies have shown no increase of heart valve disorders in patients being treated for hyperprolactinemia with cabergoline.